shahtaj-qasim/Ticket-Management-System/README.md

 The _shared_ project is automatically included in the dependencies of the client and server.
 If you are interested inspect the `idistrsys/build.gradle` to see all the relevant settings, configurations and tasks.

+### Note:

+For running UDP on client and server, go to Run -> Edit Configurations, pass argument "udp localhost 5672" for client.
+And pass argument "localhost 5672 udp" for server
+For running RabbitMQ on client and server, go to Run -> Edit Configurations, pass argument "rmq localhost 5672" for client.
+And pass argument "localhost 5672 rmq" for server